aditgupta/python-snacks/README.md

 ## Problem Categories

 I have organised the problems in my repository into three categories based on their difficulty.
-The L1 problems are basic, the L2 problems are intermediate, and the L3 problems are advanced.
+- L1 problems are basic
+- L2 problems are intermediate
+- L3 problems are advanced.

 Each problem has its own folder, which includes a README file with a code visualisation for the problem.

 ## Core Concepts